 - How to keep the money local: Ask your lodge how many local community members they employ and how their business serves the local community.

 - Choose a lodge that is in Lion Watch: There are 6 lodges in the Samburu, Kalama and West Gate Conservency areas that are in the program.
 Research your lodges and ask specifically if they are in the Ewaso Lion Watch program.
-You can find a list of the trained guides here.

 - DIY vs. a Guided trip: Driving yourself from Nairobi to the Samburu would require 12 hours on hard pack dirt roads and limited street signs.
 Just don’t.
 Go with a package tour and fly in.